hellerbarde/stapler/README.md

     # thing to "output.pdf"

-You can specify as many input files as you want, it always cats all but the last file specified and writes the whole thing into the last file specified
+You can specify as many input files as you want, it always cats all but the last file specified and writes the whole thing into the last file specified.

 ### split:
 Splits the specified pdf files into their single pages and writes each page